In today’s episode, you’ll discover how long it takes a newbie trader to evolve into a profitable trader.

 That’s when you realized that the strategies and techniques are not everything.
 Because risk management also plays a huge part.
 And that’s where you progress on to stage 2.

 At this stage, you’re being careful with your trades and you’ll risk 1% or 2% on each trade, always having a stop loss, managing your position size knowing that you shouldn’t take too much risk on each trade.

 You become the risk guru, you know how to manage your risk.
 You risk a fraction of your trading account on each trade, but you’re still not making money.
 You’re still losing money, even though you have eradicated most of the large losses, but the losses still come in.

-This is when you encounter the death by a thousand cuts.
+This is when you encounter the death by a thousand cuts and start wondering about how long does it take to become a good trader.
 You don’t lose a lot but you lose small consistently.
 And when you realize this, that’s where you’ll move on to the third stage.

 Stage 3: The lone ranger

 At this point, you know that risk management is important.
 But at the same time, risk management is not enough because you also must have a trading strategy that works in the long run, otherwise known as having an edge in the markets.